vsouza/awesome-ios/README.md

 * [RealmWrapper](https://github.com/k-lpmg/RealmWrapper) - Safe and easy wrappers for RealmSwift.
 * [UserDefaultsStore](https://github.com/omaralbeik/UserDefaultsStore) - An easy and very light way to store and retrieve -reasonable amount- of Codable objects, in a couple lines of code!
 * [PropertyKit](https://github.com/metasmile/PropertyKit) - Protocol-First, Type and Key-Safe Swift Property for iOS, macOS and tvOS
+* [ModelAssistant](https://github.com/ssamadgh/ModelAssistant) - Elegant library to manage the interactions between view and model in Swift.

 ## Data Structures / Algorithms